SenseNet/docs.sensenet.com/content/concepts/fields.md

 - For a complete list of common Field Setting configuration properties see [CTD field definition](/concepts/content-management/03-content-types).
 - Different Field types have different Field Settings.
 Check out the reference documentation of Fields to learn about Field Settings of the different Fields (for example the [reference field](/concepts/fields/reference)).

+<note severity="info">There are some field names that are reserved so they cannot be used as names of your custom fields.
+For reserved names are see <a href="/faq/content-types/#whichfieldnamesarereserved">this list</a></note>

 ## Fields and data slots